This article will discuss the different types of beetles in Delaware.

 The black firefly is a beetle belonging to the Lampyridae family.
 It’s also known as the Lucidota atra.

 The black firefly is very common and can be found throughout North America.
-In fact, it’s one of the most commonly seen types of beetles in Delaware, with sightings from Canada to Mexico and from Washington to Florida.
+It’s one of the most commonly seen beetles in Delaware, with sightings from Canada to Mexico and Washington to Florida.

 At this point, they break off a piece of the chemicals and mix them with oxygen before they’re released into their body cavity.